vinalyan/Data-Science/README.md

 ## Artificial Intelligence

-This folder is focused to cover
+This folder is focused to cover other areas from artificial intelligence, for example genetic programming and expert systems

 ## Busquedas ##